A ’60s philosopher nails it with a theory that holds even truer today.

-I’ll venture a guess: You want to reach your students.
+I’ll venture a guess: You want to reach your students and alumni.

 So to do that, your office snail mails, schedules carefully timed email blasts, follows up with phone calls from strange numbers at odd times, and posts every message one more time on social media (for good measure, you know).
 Considering all the hard work your staff puts in and the sheer number of dispatches, your hopes are high, but ultimately, your response rate turns out to be low.

 So what’s the problem?
 Perhaps your medium is sending the wrong message.